SkygearIO/skygear-doc/content/js/index.md

 <a name="set-up-app"></a>
 ## Set up your JS App

-<a name="container"></a>
-### Set up Container

-Container is the uppermost layer of skygear.
-In most cases you will only need one instance of container.
-Remember to configure your container with the `Server EndPoint` and `API Key` you get on Skygear Developer Portal **BEFORE** you make API calls.
+Remember to configure your skygear container with the `Server EndPoint` and `API Key` you get on Skygear Developer Portal **BEFORE** you make API calls.

 ``` javascript
 skygear.config({